-4.7 DHCP
+4.8 DHCP

-Figure 4-26 The DHCP menu
+Figure 4-31 The DHCP menu

-There are three submenus under the DHCP menu (shown in Figure 4-26): DHCP Settings, DHCP Client List and Address Reservation.
+There are three submenus under the DHCP menu (shown in Figure 4-31): DHCP Settings, DHCP Clients List and Address Reservation.
 Click any of them, and you will be able to configure the corresponding function.

-4.7.1 DHCP Settings
+4.8.1 DHCP Settings

-Choose menu "DHCP→DHCP Settings", and then you can configure the DHCP Server on the page (shown in Figure 4-27).
-The Router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PC(s) that are connected to the Router on the LAN.
+Choose menu "DHCP→DHCP Settings", and then you can configure the DHCP Server on the page (shown in Figure 4-32).
+The router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PC(s) that are connected to the router on the LAN.

-Figure 4-27 DHCP Settings
+Figure 4-32 DHCP Settings

 - DHCP Server Enable or Disable the DHCP server.
 If you disable the Server, you must have another DHCP server within your network or else you must configure the computer manually. - > Start IP Address - Specify an IP address for the DHCP Server to start with when assigning IP addresses.
-192.168.0.100 is the default start address. - > End IP Address Specify an IP address for the DHCP Server to end with when assigning IP addresses.
-192.168.0.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed connection to the Router with their current dynamic IP Address.
+192.168.0.100 is the default start address. - End IP Address Specify an IP address for the DHCP Server to end with when assigning IP addresses.
+192.168.0.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed connection to the router with their current dynamic IP Address.
 Enter the amount of time in minutes and the user will be "leased" this dynamic IP Address.
 After the time is up, the user will be automatically assigned a new dynamic IP address.
-The range of the time is $1 \sim 2880$ minutes.
-The default value is 120 minutes.

-- Default Gateway Suggest to input the IP address of the LAN port of the Router, default value is 192.168.0.1 - > Default Domain - (Optional.)
+The range of the time is 1 ~ 2880 minutes.
+The default value is 120 minutes. - Default Gateway (Optional.)
+Suggest to input the IP address of the Ethernet port of the router, default value is 192.168.0.1 - > Default Domain - (Optional.)
 Input the domain name of your network. - Primary DNS (Optional.)
 Input the DNS IP address provided by your ISP.
 Or consult your ISP. - Secondary DNS (Optional.)
 Input the IP address of another DNS server if your ISP provides two DNS servers.

-To use the DHCP server function of the Router, you must configure all computers on the LAN as "Obtain an IP Address automatically".
+To use the DHCP server function of the router, you must configure all computers on the LAN as "Obtain an IP Address automatically" mode.

-4.7.2 DHCP Clients List
+4.8.2 DHCP Clients List

-Choose menu "DHCP→DHCP Clients List", and then you can view the information about the clients attached to the Router in the next screen (shown in Figure 4-28).
+Choose menu "DHCP→DHCP Clients List", and then you can view the information about the clients attached to the router in the next screen (shown in Figure 4-33).

-Figure 4-28 DHCP Clients List
+Figure 4-33 DHCP Clients List

-- > ID The index of the DHCP Client. - > Client Name The name of the DHCP client. - > MAC Address The MAC address of the DHCP client. - > Assigned IP The IP address that the Router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
+- > ID The index of the DHCP Client. - > Client Name The name of the DHCP client. - > MAC Address The MAC address of the DHCP client. - > Assigned IP The IP address that the router has allocated to the DHCP client. - > Lease Time - The time of the DHCP client leased.
 After the dynamic IP address has expired, a new dynamic IP address will be automatically assigned to the user.